x

 Formal Process

-Formal written complaints are received by the Office of Student Conduct and Community Engagement (SCCE).
-Upon receipt, SCCE will forward the complaint to the appropriate department supervisor within 5 business days.
+Formal written complaints are received by the Office of Student Affairs (OSA).
+Upon receipt, OSA will forward the complaint to the appropriate department supervisor within 5 business days.
 The receiving supervisor has 10 business days to contact the student and reach a resolution.
 The resolution must be communicated to the student in writing no later than the 10th day.

-Resolutions and supporting documentation must be forwarded to the SCCE for record keeping once the complaint process has ended.
+Resolutions and supporting documentation must be forwarded to OSA for record keeping once the complaint process has ended.

 All deadlines and time frames set forth in this policy may be extended for good cause with written notice to the parties.